InsertIO/cordovaInsert/README.md

 This also shows your `COMPANY_NAME` again.

-Adding the Insert SDK to your Cordova app
+Adding the Pendo Mobile SDK to your Cordova app
 =========================================

 ```